Module Database Search

 Aims of Module

-This module aims to develop an ability to apply advanced completion technologies to solve particular petroleum production challenges.
-It also aims to develop an ability to integrate these technologies in the complex system represented by the subsea environment, both in terms of mechanical well intervention interfaces and the specific design and operation attributes of subsea production facilities.
+The module imparts a comprehensive understanding of applying completion technologies to address specific challenges in petroleum production.
+It also aims to develop an ability to integrate these technologies in the complex system represented by the subsea environment, in terms of stress analysis, well intervention interfaces, hydrodynamic forces and the design and operation attributes of subsea flowlines and multiphase pump.

 Learning Outcomes for Module